larsr1996/larsr1996.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Heinrich Heine University Düsseldorf in the group of [Alexander Pukhov](http://pukhov.tp1.hhu.de/).
+I am a postdoctoral researcher at Heinrich Heine University Düsseldorf in the group of [Alexander Pukhov](http://pukhov.tp1.hhu.de/).
 My research is in the field of theoretical plasma physics, specifically on the topic of wakefield acceleration.

 # Publications